 Non-Surgical Neck Lift?

-Loose skin within the neck is a distinct flaw that can only be removed through surgery.
+Loose skin within the neck–a distinct flaw–requires surgical intervention to remedy.
 Unfortunately, this is the only true way to redefine a person’s neck and add the necessary definition needed to improve the contour and profile.

-A neck lift does require an incision under the chin and near the ears.
-However, these are placed inconspicuously (within the hairline on the ears and under the chin) so looking straight ahead you will not see them.
+A neck lift requires an incision under the chin and near the ears.
+However, the doctor places these inconspicuously (within the hairline on the ears and under the chin) so looking straight ahead you will not see them.
 We make every effort during surgery to minimize visible scarring as much as possible.

 Neck or Chin?

 Some patients will have issues with their neck, but these problems may actually be the result of a “weak chin.”
 Without the proper support of the chin bone, the neck isn’t able to have a defined contour.
-A chin implant (genioplasty or mentoplasty) may be recommended to reshape the chin and make it wider or more prominent.
+Our doctor may recommend a chin implant (genioplasty or mentoplasty) to reshape the chin and make it wider or more prominent.
 This can have a great impact on the neck for many patients.
 This surgery is considered a reconstructive procedure and requires the skill of an experienced surgeon.
-A neck lift may still be needed once the chin has been corrected.
+You may still need a neck lift after the chin implant.